R-Bot: An LLM-based Query Rewrite System: Related Work

 \section{Related Work}

 \hi{Query Rewrite.} Existing query rewrite methods mainly adopt two paradigms.
 (1) Heuristic-based methods~\cite{mysql,postgresql,graefe1993volcano,graefe1995cascades,begoli2018apache}.
 Some methods (e.g., PostgreSQL~\cite{postgresql}) apply rewrite rules in a fixed order, which often overlook better orders in different scenarios.
 Besides, other heuristic-based methods (e.g., Volcano~\cite{graefe1993volcano}) attempt to explore different rule orders with the aid of heuristic acceleration.
 However, by neglecting inter-dependencies among the rules, these methods perform a blind search, often failing to identify the optimal orders within reasonable time.
-(2) Learning-based methods. \lr~\cite{zhou2021learned} decides the rule order using Monte Carlo Tree Search guided by learned cost models.
+(2) Learning-based methods~\cite{zhou2021learned,lillm}. \lr decides the rule order using Monte Carlo Tree Search guided by learned cost models.
 However, the learned model cannot be transferred to unseen database schema without additional retraining, which is often impractical.
 Hence, it calls for a query rewrite system capable of reliably identifying an appropriate sequence of rewrite rules to optimize query rewrite.
+A recent \llm-based query rewrite method addresses hallucination by incorporating query rewrite examples into the context for \llm to emulate~\cite{lillm}.
+However, it still lacks robustness, as it depends on an example pool generated from the training dataset and utilizes a trained model to select examples based on SQL query similarity.

-\hi{Automatic Rewrite Rule Discovery.} Given the tedious effort required to curate a large number of high-quality rewrite rules, some methods have been recently proposed to automate the process of rule discovery~\cite{wang2022wetune,dong2023slabcity,ding2023proving}. \textit{WeTune}~\cite{wang2022wetune} first represents the condition and transformation of rewrite rule with operators (e.g., projection) and symbols (e.g., relation, attribute).
-Then it enumerates potential rewrite rules within a constrained set of transformations (e.g., involving up to four operators) and conditions (combinations of seven basic types), verifying rule equivalence using SMT-solvers~\cite{zhou2022spes,chu2017cosette}.
-Besides, \textit{SlabCity}~\cite{dong2023slabcity} discovers possible query rewrites for a specific query by recursively applying various transformations (e.g., expanding SQL conditions) to the original query, and preserves the equivalent rewrites.
+\hi{Automatic Rewrite Rule Discovery.} Given the tedious effort required to curate a large number of high-quality rewrite rules, some methods have been recently proposed to automate the process of rule discovery~\cite{wang2022wetune,dong2023slabcity,ding2023proving}. \textit{WeTune}~\cite{wang2022wetune} first represents the condition and transformation of rewrite rule with operators and symbols.
+Then it enumerates potential rewrite rules and verifies rule equivalence using SMT-solvers~\cite{zhou2022spes,chu2017cosette}. \textit{SlabCity}~\cite{dong2023slabcity} discovers possible query rewrites for a specific query by recursively applying various transformations to the original query.
 Complementary to the above works, \oursys retrieves highly relevant evidences to instruct \llm, effectively arranges newly discovered rules, and achieves superior adaptability and robustness in rule selection and ordering.